gradle/native-samples/README.md

 Now install the application into an iOS simulator running iOS 11.2 by drag and dropping the app into a running simulator.

 Finally, you can develop the application using Xcode IDE to edit the storyboard and asset catalog.
-Note that the sample don't allow running the iOS application from the IDE.
+Note that the sample doesn't allow running the iOS application from the IDE.

 ```
-> ./gradlew xcode
+> ./gradlew openXcode
 ```